 Use only photo paper with a matting of approximately 1" or greater.
 A hang tab above the matting (to allow stapling to the wall) is required.
 Photos not meeting this requirement, WILL NOT be judged.
-No strings, flip tops or frames.
+No strings, flip tops and no frames.
+Slight adjustments in light and contrast

-No bigger than 8 x 10".
+No bigger than 5x7".
 Photo must have been taken within the last 12 months.